BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In the first section, I will start by describing the problem without diving into too much detail.
 Then, I will define the requirements, the limitations and the assumptions for the requested software.

+Finally, I will discuss on the issues related to the design and architecture.

 **Nomenclature**
 - **SC:** Structural Component
 - **SCT:** Structural Component Tree